-An entry level class consisting of the Introduction to Training Seminar followed by 6 weekly classes.
+An entry level course consisting of the Introduction to Training Seminar followed by 6 weekly sessions.
 This course is designed for dogs 7 months of age and older as of the first day of class.
 Basic obedience skills and training techniques and tips are the focus of this class.
 Skills taught include sit, down, come, stand, loose leash walking, no jumping, and attention.

 Reactive Rover New!

-Reactive Rover is a class is for dogs who bark and lunge at other dogs when on leash.
+Reactive Rover is a course is for dogs who bark and lunge at other dogs when on leash.

-The class will help you develop appropriate training and management skills in a controlled setting and will help you teach your dog to respond appropriately in the presence of other dogs.
+The course will help you develop appropriate training and management skills in a controlled setting and will help you teach your dog to respond appropriately in the presence of other dogs.

 Reactive Rover is not for dogs who are reactive to people, have a bite history, or are aggressive to other dogs in your home.

 This course is a continuation of either the Puppy Basics or Beginners Basics classes.
 More attention is paid to teaching and cementing basic obedience skills such as stay, leave it, ignoring distractions, and performing well outdoors.
 Special emphasis is placed on self-control.
 Dogs practice going through doors, going to a mat, settling under a chair, and calm behavior when someone comes to the door.